Efficient estimation with incomplete data via generalised ANOVA decompositions: Upper bound

 \section{Upper bound}

 In this section we construct estimators whose variance is approximately equal to the minimal asymptotic variance $n^{-1} \inf_{\alpha_\bbS \in H_\bbS} \mathcal{L}(\alpha_\bbS)$.
-We will do this by finding an approximate influence function for our problem (in Section~\ref{Sec:UpperBoundApprox}), which will depend on unknown properties of $f$, and then approximating this in a data-driven fashion using cross fitting (in Section~\ref{Sec:UpperBoundData}).
+We do this by finding an approximate influence function for our problem (in Section~\ref{Sec:UpperBoundApprox}), which will depend on unknown properties of $f$, and then approximating this in a data-driven fashion using cross fitting (in Section~\ref{Sec:UpperBoundData}).
 Finally, in Section~\ref{Sec:UpperBoundConfidence}, we will use this development to introduce confidence intervals for $\theta$.
 Our lower bounds in the previous section were naturally asymptotic, but the results in this section are valid with finite sample sizes.
+We present a simulation study in Section~\ref{Sec:Simulations}.